OSHAYE/curriculum2016/year2/units/1-review/project1/README.md

 ##Scope
-The beginning of first session should be allotted for expectations, a company orientation, and icebreakers.
+The beginning of first session should be allotted for icebreakers, expectations, and a company orientation.
 Students will then pair up to complete a [series of challenges](clues.md) that will test their skills on topics covered in ScriptEd year 1.

 ##Estimated Completion Time
-After expectation setting, a company orientation, and icebreakers, the goal should be for students to begin the Scavenger Hunt in session 1.
+After icebreakers, expectation setting, and a company orientation, the goal should be for students to **begin** the Scavenger Hunt in session 1.
 They come back together in their pairs to complete the actvity during session 2.
 No more than 120 minutes should be allocated to the Scavenger Hunt.

 ##Teacher Notes & Pro Tips
 * Require students to pair up with someone who is not in their school.
 Create a community within the class!